hjackson2606/UCI-Heart-Disease-Pipeline/README.md

 ## Feature Selection
 Several features were excluded to improve generalizability and reduce bias:
 - An engineered feature (`max_hr_gap`) was removed due to no measurable improvement in cross-validation performance.
-- The `dataset` feature was excluded to avoid introducing location-specific bias.
+- The `dataset` feature was excluded to avoid introducing location specific bias.
 - The `ca` and `thal` features were removed because more than 50% of their values were missing, which would bias the model toward imputed values.

 ## Model Performance